mevanmanilka83/snap-core/README.md

 ## Key Features

-### Media Processing
-- **Video Processing**
-  - Frame extraction with custom intervals
-  - Multiple snapshot management
-  - Real-time preview
-  - Frame-by-frame navigation

-- **Image Processing**
+- Create image and video thumbnails easily
-  - AI-powered background removal using ISNET model
+- AI-powered background removal for clean, professional results
-  - Image filters (brightness, contrast, saturation, blur)
-  - Non-destructive editing
-  - Image enhancement tools

-- **Performance**
-  - Web Worker-based processing
-  - Optimized rendering
+- Apply filters and enhancements to images and video frames
+- Add and customize text overlays
-  - Local processing
+- All processing happens locally in your browser—no uploads required
-  - Instant feedback

 ## Project Structure